Sorry, you need to enable JavaScript to visit this website.

 Investigation career pathway

-While there is no definition of a serious and complex crime, factors that may identify an offence as such include those that:
+There is no definition of a serious and complex crime.
+However, identifying factors can include crimes that:

 • involve the use of violence, including the use of weapons and firearms